pkiosif/Modeling-pDDs/README.md

 - DistanceGT(IntVar F1, IntVar F2, SharedBest minDist, int[][] dist, int d_lb)
 - DistanceGT(IntVar F1, IntVar F2, int[][] dist, int d_lb)

-but they **DO NOT** implement the ternary constraints mentioned in the paper.
+but they **DO NOT** refer to the ternary constraints mentioned in the paper.